yaniccd/information_technology/information_technology/linux.md

 ## Python Virtual Environments
 After the installation of virtualenv, you can create an environement with `virtualenv path/name`.
 Then, you can activate the environment with `source path/name/bin/activate`.
 Example : `source ~/venv/radar/bin/activate`.
 You can always `deactivate` the environment. `sudo snap install jupyter` to install jupyter.
 You can then always open a Jupyter notebook with the command `jupyter notebook`.
 You can always close the instance from the terminal with `CTRL`+`C`.

+If you are working in a project with a `requirements.txt` file with the required packages needed to work on the projet, you simply have to run `pip install -r requirements.txt` to install the packages on your activated virtual environment.

 ## Mathematica
 I used the following [Mathematica engine installation](https://nicoguaro.github.io/posts/wolfram_jupyter/) tutorial, but it only worked to install the engine.
 To execute the download file, `sh path/WolframEngine_14.0.0_LINUX.sh`.
 For some reason, on VSCode and Jupterlab, the kernel was not able to connect.
 So I had to used this [Mathematica engine front-end](https://mathematica.stackexchange.com/questions/198839/how-to-add-a-front-end-to-the-free-wolfram-engine) tutorial to be able to use Mathematica in Jypter.